-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-- 75) Refer to Table 2-15.
-Which of the following statements is true? - A) Jack has a comparative advantage in both tasks. - B) George has a comparative advantage in both tasks. - C) Jack has a comparative advantage in lawn mowing and George in garden cultivating. - D) Jack has a comparative advantage in garden cultivating and George in lawn mowing.
+- A) Jack has a comparative advantage in both tasks. - B) George has a comparative advantage in both tasks. - C) Jack has a comparative advantage in lawn mowing and George in garden cultivating. - D) Jack has a comparative advantage in garden cultivating and George in lawn mowing.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

-- 76) Comparative advantage means - A) the ability to produce more of a product with the same amount of resources than any other producer. - B) the ability to produce a good or service at a lower opportunity cost than any other producer. - C) the ability to produce a good or service at a higher opportunity cost than any other producer. - D) compared to others you are better at producing a product.
+76) Comparative advantage means

+- A) the ability to produce more of a product with the same amount of resources than any other producer. - B) the ability to produce a good or service at a lower opportunity cost than any other producer. - C) the ability to produce a good or service at a higher opportunity cost than any other producer. - D) compared to others you are better at producing a product.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade